 Charles Bukowski was a German-American novelist and poet.
 The bulk of his writing focuses on his everyday life as a working-class alcoholic in Los Angeles.
-Even though his work is minimalistic and often crude, he created many a Crowning Moment of Heartwarming, such as his poems "Bluebird," "Nirvana," and "Dinosauria, We," as well as a few of the stories in Notes of a Dirty Old Man, a collection of short pieces which originally appeared as a column in two local underground newspapers.
-He was also the author of the screenplay to Coppola's Barfly.
-Bukowski died in 1994 at the age of 73."Nirvana" was adapted to music by Tom Waits and available on his album Orphans, Brawlers, Bawlers and Bastards.
+His work is minimalistic, such as his poems "Bluebird," "Nirvana," and "Dinosauria, We," as well as a few of the stories in Notes of a Dirty Old Man, a collection of short pieces which originally appeared as a column in two local underground newspapers.
+He was also the author of the screenplay to Barfly.
+Bukowski died in 1994 at the age of 73.

 Novels by Charles Bukowski